matDOTviguier/bresse/README.md

   - Send an approbation via Teams to all techniciens when the latest email received in the monitor mailbox is a aged over a certain trigger.
 This tells that a bresse endpoint fails.
   - Send an approbation via Teams to all technicians when the latest mail contains the "NOK" string.
 - Send a cyclic message via the Power Automate bot into your working fay/hours, or in the contracted supervision clockwise while the approbation is not taken.

+## Examples :

+- When an email is aged over a certain time (say 5 minutes), it tells that and endpoint checker is in trouble.
+- When an email arrives containinf the "NOK" string, is telles that the service checked has a problem ... to pass a certain endpoint client simulation.
+- When the latest email aged under a certain time doesn't contains "NOK", pass and loop to the next iteration.